 One of the key tenets of sustainable style is making the most of what you have — and that includes giving a second life to unworn clothes.
 Given the impact of fashion on our planet, shopping secondhand has many environmental beyond just being kinder to your wallet.
-From preventing old or unworn clothes being doomed to landfills to reducing the number of resources it takes to produce new, choosing secondhand really can make a difference.
+From preventing old or unworn clothes from being doomed to landfills to reducing the number of resources it takes to produce new, choosing secondhand can really make a difference.

 Think big designer names, valuable vintage collector’s items, and all things luxury.
 Pre-loved designer is a growing category as more consumers are interested in extending the life of their loved luxury and purchasing one of a kind pieces from their favourite designers.

 Save money, enrich your lifestyle and positively impact the environment in one go, through online vintage and preloved luxury.
 The Fifth Collection is a curated collection of vintage, collectables and pre-loved luxury fashion, that ensure authenticity, quality, and no hidden costs.

 StyleTribute was founded as a solution to a moral dilemma many women face – facing a desire to shop versus the sight of an overcrowded closet.
 Built on the pillars of community, authenticity, diversity and sustainability, StyleTribute showcases a variety of pre-owned authentic designer fashion clothing and accessories.

 Reebonz is a trusted online platform for buying and selling the widest range of new and pre-owned luxury products with a seamless shopping experience.

 With the belief that the timeless style and trusted quality of designer goods should not have to cost a fortune, Madam Milan wants to enable more women to feel good and look good in genuine designer products.

 Raffles Place MRT, 5 Raffles Place, #B1-31, 048618

 Open Mondays to Fridays, 11 am to 8 pm, Closed on Saturdays, Sundays & PH